ioet/ioet-feature-flag/usage_examples/object_oriented_usage.md

 └── main.py

 ```
+> **Info:**
+> By default, the library will search for a YAML file on `./feature_toggles/feature-toggles.yaml`.
+> To override this behavior, create a `Toggles` instance specifying the `provider` parameter.
+> This way, you can not only change the toggles path but also use any other provider described on
+> README file.

 ## Adding feature flags
 Since it's needed to test the new feature locally, a new pair of toggles are added to the development environment in the `feature-toggles.yaml` file: